kennybrodriguez/Credit_Risk_Analysis/README.md

 Using the results provided, I would recommend utilizing the EasyEnsembleClassifier as it acheived the highest scores in regards to accuracy, precision and recall.
 In regards to the loan application data I would recommend a model with a higher sensitivity score to have fewer false negatives.

-ou’ll oversample the data using the RandomOverSampler and SMOTE algorithms, and undersample the data using the ClusterCentroids algorithm.
-Then, you’ll use a combinatorial approach of over- and undersampling using the SMOTEENN algorithm.
-Next, you’ll compare two new machine learning models that reduce bias, BalancedRandomForestClassifier and EasyEnsembleClassifier, to predict credit risk.
-Once you’re done, you’ll evaluate the performance of these models and make a written recommendation on whether they should be used to predict credit risk.